gravitational/teleport/examples/chart/tbot/README.md

 ## How To

-### Simple configuration
+### Basic configuration

-This simple configuration will write a Teleport identity file to a secret in the deployment namespace called `test-output`.
+This basic configuration will write a Teleport identity file to a secret in the deployment namespace called `test-output`.

 ```yaml